Banda

 - Cultural Exchange Programs

-- Cultural exchange programs focus on sharing Banda music and dance, fostering mutual understanding with other cultures.
+- Exchange programs focus on arts and education, fostering mutual understanding.

 - Trade Relations